snigdho611/node-express-template/README.md

 PORT=8000
 ```

-<li>Still at the .env file, you will need to set the connection string for your database.
-This is the connection string for mongodb running on localhost, and the database is named to_do_list:</li>
+<li>You'll need to set the connection string for your database.
+This is the connection string for mongodb running on localhost, and the database is named node_express_template:</li>

 ```env
 DATABASE_URL=mongodb://127.0.0.1:27017/to_do_list